there’s an encrypted clue in here that will lead you to my next entry

 I’ll admit, I was rather skeptical about Graham’s goals back in the day, but that just makes me even happier to see him successful now.
 Yay, Graham.

 Incidentally, the same day Whim was featured in the News-Press, my friend Jason sent me an invitation to participate in Midnight Madness, the ten-year-old scavenger/puzzle hunt game taking place in Manhattan on August 5th.
 “It is exhausting and difficult and ridiculous and fun,” says Jason.
 The game was created in 1996 by two Columbia University undergrads; the name is inspired by the 1980 Michael J.Fox film.
-There are only two rules: no motorized vehicles, and no tampering with clues.
-And not that there was really a question, but I read this on an old message board circa 2004 re: the typical player:

 The average profile of the late night walkers is pretty homogenous, and not surprising if you consider that we're talking about a scavenger hunt involving electronic gadgets, a central messaging program and analytical puzzles. if your guess was '20-something geeky types', you would have been pretty right on.